jmcinern/Oireachtas_RAG/README.md

 - Web app deployment.
 - Further refining of prompt engineering, especially in cases where there are few relevant quotes.

-Example output:
+Sample:

+- Leo Varadkar on the Housing Crisis

-Leo Varadkar acknowledges that 'the very real housing crisis we face in this country is a disaster for many people' (2022, https://data.oireachtas.ie/akn/ie/debateRecord/dail/2022-06-16/debate/mul@/main.xml).
+> Leo Varadkar acknowledges that 'the very real housing crisis we face in this country is a disaster for many people' (2022, https://data.oireachtas.ie/akn/ie/debateRecord/dail/2022-06-16/debate/mul@/main.xml).
 He emphasizes that 'the causes of the housing crisis are multifactorial' and rejects simplistic explanations or blaming the Opposition (2023, https://data.oireachtas.ie/akn/ie/debateRecord/dail/2023-04-25/debate/mul@/main.xml).
 Varadkar criticizes objections to housing developments, stating 'we cannot fix the housing crisis without increased supply of all types of housing' (2023, https://data.oireachtas.ie/akn/ie/debateRecord/dail/2023-04-25/debate/mul@/main.xml).
 Additionally, he notes efforts 'to come up with new and more dramatic language to describe the housing situation' (2023, https://data.oireachtas.ie/akn/ie/debateRecord/dail/2023-03-29/debate/mul@/main.xml).